-1 hour to understand the Belgium NIS law and what it means for you
+1 hour to understand what it means for you and your organisation

-The Belgium Information Security Law (“Belgium NIS Law”) poses many requirements and questions for all concerned in the energy sector.
+The Belgian Network and Information Systems law (“Belgian NIS law”) poses many requirements and questions for all concerned in the energy sector.
 Based on the experience gained in the German NIS implementation, this 1-hour webinar will explain these obligations, answer questions, and provide you with valuable background information to set-up or validate your cybersecurity approach!

-All you need to know to get ready for the Belgium NIS Law – delivered in 1 hour this webinar will tackle the following questions:
+All you need to know to get ready for the Belgian NIS Law – delivered in 1 hour this webinar will tackle the following questions: